Nonlinear Treatment Effects in Shift-Share Designs: Introduction

 For the Policy Effect, we evaluate the effects of counterfactually increasing U.S. import tariffs during the analyzed period.
 To do so, we connect the exposure to Chinese imports with import tariffs by using the elasticity of substitution estimated by \cite{fajgelbaum2019}.
 We find that larger tariffs would not be sufficient to compensate for the loss of manufacturing employment caused by the increased exposure to Chinese imports.
 Importantly, the 2SLS estimates for the policy effect are larger and fall outside the confidence band of our nonlinear method.
 This result highlights how the linearity imposed by the 2SLS specification may lead researchers to overestimate the effect of tariffs.
 Consequently, allowing for nonlinear heterogeneous treatment effects is essential to our understanding of the impact of Chinese imports on the U.S. economy.

 \textbf{Related Literature.} This article contributes to three distinct strands of literature.
 Concerning its contribution to shift-share designs, there exists a growing literature on identification and estimation \citep{bartik1991,goldsmith2020,borusyak2021,dechaisemartin2022,hahn2024} and inference \citep{adao2019,alvarez2022}.
 Our contribution is focused on identification.
 While these articles clarify the identifying variation in shift-share designs, they rely on assumptions of linearity or homogeneity.

 We depart from this framework by allowing for heterogeneous and nonlinear effects in a nonparametric setting.
 By doing so, we broaden the applicability of shift-share designs to contexts where effect heterogeneity is empirically and theoretically plausible.
+Such an extension is methodologically relevant because \citet[Corollaries 3.1 and 3.2]{hahn2024} show that causally interpreting the 2SLS estimand in shift-share designs implies implausibly strong necessary conditions.

 Concerning its contribution to control function approaches, our work is inserted in the literature about identifying treatment effect parameters when the structural functions follow a triangular nonseparable model \citep{chesher2003,imbens2009,blundell2014}.
 We adapt the triangular model proposed by \cite{imbens2009} and the semiparametric tools proposed by \cite{chernozhukov2020} to the shift-share setting.
 These strategies complement existing work on control function models, providing a practical solution for applied researchers using shift-share instruments.